nateP82/compostCollectors/Design/userStories.md

 # User Stories

+## Admin User
+As an admin on the site, I want to be able to have elevated priviledges like update, and delete for our customers

 ## Create Account
 As a new user to the compost collectors site, I want to be able to sign up for a new account to use the available services on the site.
 [MVP]